nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 Facebook seems to do a lot of work internally, quietly, and maybe eventually releases it.
 The other problem I have is Facebook takes "opinionated" to a level I haven't really seen elsewhere.
 Each of their projects I've tried makes design decisions for Facebook's unique use cases and doesn't make that configurable, instead trying to pass them off as best practices.
-If you're working on large polyglot teams focusing on real-time newsfeed-like products, then their decisions make a lot of sense.
+If you work on large polyglot teams focusing on real-time newsfeed-like products, then their decisions make a lot of sense.
-If like most of us, you don't, you just have to learn to adapt to them, which isn't terribly fun for me.
+If like most of us, you don't, you just have to learn to adapt to those design decisions.
+I believe tools should adapt to the needs of the user, not the other way around.

 That's to say nothing of their contributor license agreement (CLA) requirement.
 I don't have an inherent problem with CLAs.
 I've signed a few over the years, mostly for open source organizations (Apache Software Foundation and Software Freedom Conservancy, for Selenium).
 I've signed one with Oracle to contribute to GraalVM.
 I can't say if I've just had a change of heart on them or if the [phrasing of the Facebook one](https://code.facebook.com/cla/individual) is problematic, but this was the first time I felt the language was dense enough to warrant hiring a lawyer.
-I don't feel like paying the fees for a lawyer in order to contribute documentation fixes for a project I'm working on on the side with no commercial value.
+I have no interest in paying the fees for a lawyer in order to contribute documentation fixes for a project I'm working on on the side with no commercial value.
 So, this is a situation where being open source doesn't really gain me much.

 <a name="summary">Summary</a>